ibm-cloud-docs/Registry/registry_encrypt_images.md

    ```
    {: pre}

   To use the private key in production, you must safely store and protect the private key in a suitable store.
 You might also want to manage the public key in the same way.
-For more inforamtion, see [Storing keys](#registry_encrypt_keys).
+For more information, see [Storing keys](#registry_encrypt_keys).
   {: tip}

 4. List the keys to ensure that they are created: